cjyuan/cyf-notes/ITP-Module3-Sprint3-PR-Macro.md

 #### Sprint-3/implement/get-card-value.js
 Can you also check if `getCardValue("23♠")` is returning the value you expect?

+What do you expect from the following function calls?
-Can you check if your function returns the value you expected in the following function calls:
+Does your function returns the value you expected?

 ```
 getCardValue("0Q♠");
 getCardValue("010♠");